 Adventure Travel Blog for Adventurous Couples | Four Jandals : Four Jandals | Adventure Travel Blog for Adventurous Couples Our Pre-Trip RTW To Do List | So Many Places I put together this list to guide those of you that plan to embark on a big trip.
 I know it seems like there are a million things to do (there are a million things to do) but staying organized and taking it one step at a time will make the process a whole lot easier.
 Also, if you’re planning to travel long-term you may be interested in the e-course that my husband and I created called Travel School.
+In Travel School, we teach you everything you need to know to travel the world long-term.
+Click here to learn all about it.
 The biggest, baddest long-term travel to-do list 1 + year until departure: big pictures stuff Determine your budget.
 Employment.
 Inventory your stuff.
 Get to know your finances intimately.
 Get serious about saving.
 Pets.
 6 months until departure Start to plan your itinerary.
 If you don’t have a passport, order one.
 Apply for a credit card that doesn’t charge foreign transaction fees.
 Make an appointment at a travel clinic for vaccinations.
-Consider the electronics you’ll take with you.
-Tell your family and friends about your big adventure.
-Buy plane tickets to your first destination.
-Pack.
-Leave!
+3 months until departure Pack.